 What is silverbeet?

 Silverbeet (Beta vulgaris var. cicla) is also known as swiss chard, perpetual spinach, or mangold.
 The green leafy vegetable with a white stalk is a cultivated descendant of sea beet.
-Known as a delicacy by the Romans, silverbeet is also known in the UK as swiss chard featuring red veins and stalks, and colored chard in the US.
+Known as a delicacy by the Romans, silverbeet is also known in the UK as swiss chard featuring red veins and stalks, and colored chard in the USA.

 Why you should add silverbeet to your diet

-- Edible leaves and stalks
+• Low waste – edible leaves and stalks

 This vegetable is packed with nutrients and has a versatile flavor that goes well in many dishes.
 It is a leafy green vegetable that is also known as Swiss chard.
 The leaves of the silverbeet plant are used in salads, soups, and stews.
 The stems can also be eaten, but they are usually cooked separately.